epccs/RPUpi/Hardware/Testing/linux.md

 cd bin
 wget https://raw.githubusercontent.com/epccs/RPUpi/master/Hardware/Testing/mkeys
 chmod u+x mkeys
-# note if you have a private key (e.g. id_dsa or id_rsa file) and you want to use it then place it in the .ssh folder now
+# note if you have a private key (e.g. id_dsa or id_rsa file)
+# and you want to use it then place it in the .ssh folder now
 ~/bin/mkeys localhost
-# that should have built the public (and if missing a new private) key and added the public key to the authorized file
+# that should have built the public (and if missing a new private) key
+# and added the public key to the authorized file
-# now try to log in (it should not ask for a password)
+# now try to log in, and it should not ask for a password since it used keys
 ssh localhost
 # if that works one of the putty tools can convert the private key for use on Windows.
 # mkeys can also place the public key on the authorized file of other Linux machines, e.g. conversion is a